Battles in the Desert

-Battles in the Desert (Spanish:Las batallas en el desierto) is a novella written by Mexican author José Emilio Pacheco.
-The novella was first published in the Saturday edition of Unomásuno, a Mexican newspaper, on 7 June 1980, and was later published by Ediciones Era the following year.
+Battles in the Desert (Las batallas en el desierto) is a novella written by Mexican author José Emilio Pacheco.
+The novella was first published in the Saturday edition of the Mexico City daily Unomásuno on 7 June 1980, and was later published by Ediciones Era the following year.
 The story is narrated by Carlos, as an adult, recounting his memories as a boy growing up in Mexico City in the late 1940s and 1950s.
-In particular, his experiences and the events that unfolded after falling in love with one of his classmate's mother comprise the central narrative of the novella.
+In particular, his experiences and the events that unfolded after falling in love with the mother of one of his classmates comprise the central narrative of the novella.

 Plot summary

 Battles in the Desert is written from the perspective of a middle-aged Carlos, who is Mexican and grew up in the Colonia Roma of the Distrito Federal (now Mexico City), reminiscing about his life in post-World War II Mexico.
-It begins with Carlos recounting the political and social atmosphere of Mexico during the time period of his childhood, beginning with the evocative yet paradoxical line "I remember, I don’t remember."
+It begins with Carlos recounting the political and social atmosphere of Mexico during the time period of his childhood, beginning with the evocative yet paradoxical line "I remember, I don't remember."
 He describes the national feeling of optimism towards the administration of new president Miguel Alemán, and the slow modernization and incorporation of Mexico.
-Initially, Carlos' speech evokes his primary school and the games the children played.
+Initially, Carlos's speech evokes his primary school and the games the children played.
 The children would bully the Japanese student Toru and the two indigenous children Peralta and Rosales.

-One of Carlos’ classmates was Jim who was born in San Francisco and spoke two languages without an accent.
+One of Carlos's classmates was Jim who was born in San Francisco and spoke two languages without an accent.
 Jim's father was a married influential businessman who held an important position in the Mexican government; but Jim lived with his single mother, Mariana, in an apartment near the school.
 Aware of the affair, the children talked behind Jim's back, saying his mother was simply a mistress.

-After Carlos defends Jim in a fight with Rosales, he invites him over to his house for a snack after school.
+After Carlos defends Jim in a fight with Rosales, Jim invites Carlos over to his house for a snack after school.
 Jim's mother makes the two boys a snack, and Carlos is overwhelmed by her beauty and youth.
 He vows to keep the memory of meeting her intact for the rest of his life.